 Here are the top 5 factors that determine vase life:

 - Stage at harvest.
 Most flowers can and should be picked before they are fully open, after which they continue to open in water.
 Picking at the optimally early stage gives the end-user a longer vase life than waiting until the flower is fully opened.
-Floral preservatives can help in this regard because they contain sugar, which feeds the flower so it continues to open and develop good color.
+Floral preservatives can help in this regard because they contain sugar, which helps sustain the flower as it continues to open and develop good color.

 - Time of day at harvest.
 Flowers should be picked in the morning or evening; picking during the heat of the day makes it more difficult for the flower stem to uptake water, resulting in shorter vase life.